Sig Engineering - Part 1 - Solana's Gossip Protocol

 }

-# find crds values whose hash matches the mask
+# find values whose hash matches the mask

 # find the values that are not included in the requests bloom filter